-While Arm Compiler 6 will not attempt to optimize the inline assembly instructions, it can remove a block of code containing inline assembly during optimization.
-The compiler is unaware of the content of the assembly, so may in some cases remove the block while attempting to remove unused code.
+While Arm Compiler 6 does not attempt to optimize the inline assembly instructions, it can remove a block of code containing inline assembly during optimization.
+The compiler is unaware of the content of the assembly, so might in some cases remove the block while attempting to remove unused code.

-The volatile qualifier disables certain compiler optimizations, which may otherwise lead to the compiler removing the code block.
-The volatile qualifier is optional, but you should consider using it around your assembly code blocks to ensure the compiler does not remove them when compiling at any optimization level other than -00.
+The volatile qualifier disables certain compiler optimizations, which might otherwise lead to the compiler removing the code block.
+The volatile qualifier is OPTIONAL.
+However, consider using it around your assembly code blocks to ensure the compiler does not remove them when compiling at any optimization level other than -00.